rlipscombe/dotfiles/README.md

-These files make up my bash profile.
-There's a `.bashrc`, a `.bash_profile` and a bunch of helpers.
+These are my "dotfiles".
+There's my (old) bash profile, my (new) zsh profile, and a bunch of related things, such as tmux config.

-## Features

- - color prompt.
- - terminal title bar follows prompt.
- - git status.

 ## Installation

     git clone https://github.com/rlipscombe/dotfiles
-    dotfiles/mk
+    dotfiles/install.zsh